-3. Include a recent resume of teaching experience and education.

-4. Include examples of your involvement with local community organizations and/or clubs, fundraising efforts, media interaction/communications, experiences with developing local/state curriculum, training or skills in technology, and committees you have served on at local/state/national levels.
+- 3. Include a recent resume of teaching experience and education. - 4.
+Include examples of your involvement with local community organizations and/or clubs, media interaction or communications, experiences with developing local or state curriculum, training or skills in technology, and committees you have served on at local, state, or national levels.